dwilliamscoplin/flu_AIV_demultiplex/README.md

   ```

 ## Output
-Both workflows result in multiple BAM files being generated in the output/basecalled folder, one per barcode (formatted as NAME_BARCODEXX.bam) and one for all unclassified reads.
+This workflow results in multiple BAM files being generated in the output/basecalled folder, one per barcode (formatted as NAME_BARCODEXX.bam) and one for all unclassified reads.
 As with the in-line mode, --emit_fastq, --no_trim, and --barcode_both_ends are also available as additional options.

 ## References
 - [Protocol for Influenza A Custom Barcoded Primers](https://www.protocols.io/view/optimized-rt-pcr-protocols-for-whole-genome-amplif-bp2l62r15gqe/v1)